- Professor & Extension Livestock Specialist

-- B.S. in Animal Science and Range Science, New Mexico State University
+- B.S.
+Animal Science and Range Science, New Mexico State University

 - Graduate Education

-- M.S. in Physiology of Reproduction, Texas A&M University
+- M.S.
+Physiology of Reproduction, Texas A&M University

-- Ph.D. in Physiology of Reproduction, Texas A&M University
+- Ph.D.
+Physiology of Reproduction, Texas A&M University

-Dr. Bruce Carpenter, associate professor and Extension livestock specialist, is headquartered at the District VI Texas AgriLife Extension Center in Ft.
+Bruce Carpenter, Ph.D., is a professor and Extension livestock specialist at the District VI Texas AgriLife Extension Center in Ft.
 Stockton.
 He is also a member of the physiology of reproduction section in the Department of Animal Science at Texas A&M. He received his bachelor’s in animal science and range science at New Mexico State University.
 He earned both master’s and doctorate degrees at Texas A&M University in Physiology of Reproduction.

-Carpenter’s Extension activities include district responsibilities in a 23 county area in the Far West Texas district where he interacts with County Extension Agents, livestock producers, and allied industry to conduct educational programs and applied research targeting range livestock (cattle, sheep, goats), horses, and ranch and natural resource management and planning.
+Carpenter’s Extension activities include responsibilities in Extension Districts across far-west and west-central Texas where interacts with County Extension Agents, livestock producers, and allied industry to conduct educational programs and applied research targeting range livestock (cattle, sheep, goats), horses, and ranch and natural resource management and planning.
 At the regional and state levels, he is active in Integrated Toxic Plant Management, the Southwest Beef Symposium, and cattle pregnancy determination and artificial insemination clinics.